HaydnSeek/safe-event-listener/README.md

 * aren't duplicated on the same element
 * are cleaned up automatically without manual `removeEventListener` calls This is accomplished using *WeakSet* to track elements and a *MutationObserver* to detect when an element is removed from the DOM.
-Add the following a a utility function in your project:
+Add the following as a utility function in your project:
 ```
 const eventRegistry = new WeakSet();